-Amazon is one of the most popular platforms for ecommerce businesses looking to sell more products.
+Amazon is one of the most popular platforms for ecommerce businesses looking to sell more products online.
 In fact, third-party sellers account for 50% of paid units sold on Amazon.
 Investing in Amazon search engine optimization (SEO) can help you optimize your product listings and earn more conversions.

 In this post, we’ll provide you with seven Amazon SEO tips to help you optimize your listings and sell more products.